It is important to break down the requirements of your assessment task before you start searching for information so that you can plan your approach.

 This is a useful exercise because the language used to describe your topic may vary from source to source, and you don't want to miss out on a good source because it uses a different term to the one you are searching on.

-Remember you will also need to include keywords relevant to your chosen community group for example:
+You will also need to include keywords relevant to non-dominant knowledges, for example:

 Write down the key concepts from your topic and have a go at brainstorming as many alternative keywords and phrases as possible.